emacsmirror/undo-fu/readme.rst

 Simple, stable linear undo with redo for Emacs.

-Unlike alternatives, this provides redo functionality with emacs own undo, without losing access to the full undo history emacs supports allowing you to visit all previous states of the document.
+Unlike alternatives, this provides redo functionality with Emacs own undo, without losing access to the full undo history Emacs supports allowing you to visit all previous states of the document.

-The changes compared emacs undo are as follows:
+The changes compared Emacs undo are as follows:

 - Redo will not redo past the initial undo action.
 - Redo will not undo if the last action in the undo stack is not an undo.